-The Blue Plateau, his landscape memoir, shortlisted for the Prime Minister’s Prize.
-He travels and teaches widely, in schools and at festivals, through Australia and in the US and UK and he works with the corporate sector to explore the truths and graces poetry gives access to.
+The Blue Plateau, his landscape memoir, shortlisted for the Prime Minister’s Prize, and his books on the writing craft are read in schools and universities and relied on by aspiring writers.
+He travels and teaches widely, in schools and at festivals, through Australia and in the US and UK. and he works with the corporate sector to explore the truths and graces poetry gives access to.

-Andrew Motion has written of him: “his is a bold, big-thinking poetry, in which ancient themes (especially the theme of our human relationship with landscape) are recast and rekindled.”
+Andrew Motion has written of Mark: “his is a bold, big-thinking poetry, in which ancient themes (especially the theme of our human relationship with landscape) are recast and rekindled.”
 He is at work on a memoir of the reading life, Reading Slowly at the End of Time.
-His next Australian collection of poems, Days and Nights, will be published by Pitt Street Poetry in mid 2016; a fourth collection, Walking Underwater, appears in the US (Hip Pocket Press) later this year.
+His next Australian collection of poems, Walking Underwater, will be published by Pitt Street Poetry in mid 2017; a fourth collection, Walking Underwater, appears in the US (Hip Pocket Press) later the same year.
 He’s just finished a collaboration, A Hundred Miles, As Ever, From Home: One Hundred Haiku, with poet Peter Annand and painter John R Walker.